fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 The proposal is
 1. the primary syntax  ``{| X = 1; Y = 2 |}`` should be used to support the most common, natural case in F#, where we are happy for the values to have no backing .NET metadata.
-2. the extended syntax  ``netobj {| X = 1; Y = 2 |}`` gives C#-3.0 compatible anonymous objects with full .NET metadata.
+2. the extended syntax  ``new {| X = 1; Y = 2 |}`` gives C#-3.0 compatible anonymous objects with full .NET metadata.
 This syntax may not be written in types outside the assembly where the objects are used.
 The types are implicitly assembly-qualified.

 The precise syntax for the second is TBD, another suggestion is ``{< ... >}`` (e.g. to avoid extra parentheses) though the differences betweeen the two are subtle.
 The prototype will support both.